-Big data has certainly changed the way apparel companies plan and market their products, but how they follow through with that information can spell the difference between success and failure.
+Big data has certainly changed retail optimization and the way apparel companies plan and market their products, but how they follow through with that information can spell the difference between success and failure.

 As Edward Hertzman, founder and president of Sourcing Journal, asked experts on the panel “Big Data and Manufacturing–How to Effectively Capitalize on the Next Big Trend,” Tuesday at Texworld USA, “Is there inherent risk to relying too much on data when it comes to…making decisions on your product?”